 The process for filing a third-party claim can be complex and confusing.
 Different types of claims require different procedures, and making an error could delay your case or even cause you to lose your legal rights (such as by failing to meet deadlines set by the statute of limitations).

-If you believe you have a third-party claim, it is best to talk with a lawyer to get a free case review and see if you have a viable claim.
-Simply click on the link below to browse our current list of lawsuits and find a lawyer who can evaluate your case.
+If you believe you have a third-party claim, talk with one of our lawyers to see if you have a viable claim.
+Simply click on the link below to browse our current list of lawsuits and connect with a lawyer who can evaluate your case for free.

 Third-Party Claim Terminology